 In vitro fertilization (IVF)

 Medically reviewed by Drugs.com.
-Last updated on Sep 10, 2021.
+Last updated on Sep 1, 2023.

 IVF can be done using a couple's own eggs and sperm.
-Or IVF may involve eggs, sperm or embryos from a known or anonymous donor.
+Or it may involve eggs, sperm or embryos from a known or unknown donor.
 In some cases, a gestational carrier — someone who has an embryo implanted in the uterus — might be used.

-During in vitro fertilization, eggs are removed from mature follicles within an ovary (A).
+During in vitro fertilization, eggs are removed from sacs called follicles within an ovary (A).
 An egg is fertilized by injecting a single sperm into the egg or mixing the egg with sperm in a petri dish (B).
-The fertilized egg (embryo) is transferred into the uterus (C).
+The fertilized egg, called an embryo, is transferred into the uterus (C).

 Why it's done